October 9, 2025

 Check your eligibility now to see if you or a dependent family member already have coverage.
 It only takes a few minutes, and you might be able to access expert care from at home right away at $0 cost to you.

-Join 500,000+ people who trust Sword to end their pain
+Join 700,000+ people using Sword to end their pain from home

 Footnotes